Agnimandur/Red-Crab-Inn-Bot/README.md

 Find the current exchange rate of bitcoins and ethereums to US dollars.
 The rate is updated every minute!

 #### leaderboard
 Find the current top10 leaderboard of the server's most successful whales!
+Only **reaper admins** can use this command!

 #### buy/sell [btc] [eth]
 If possible, buy or sell the amount specified by the parameter tags. if [all] is passed in, it buys or sells as much as possible of the specified cryptocurrency.
 For example, *sell btc=2 eth=all* would sell 2 of your bitcoins and all of your ethereum. if a dollar sign is included, the bot automatically converts the dollar amount to the cryptocurrency in question.
 For example, *buy btc=$10000* would buy $10000 US dollars worth of bitcoin.